cmu-sei/crucible/docs/cite/index.md

 When in Dashboard view, users will have two features to interact with moves:

-- Displayed Move: Move that will be currently dispalyed on the screen.
+- Displayed Move: Move that will be currently displayed on the screen.
 Here, users can see responses to previous moves and scores, but users will not be able to edit a response.

 - Current Move: Move that is currently active.
 There are cases where the Displayed Move and the Current Move might be the same.
 Here, users are allowed to edit the category of the move.